jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Windows.md

 ### How to setup ASIO4All inputs (Guide)

 1. Open Jamulus's settings
-1. Go to _"ASIO Settings"_
+1. Go to _"ASIO Settings"_ (column on the left)
 1. Enable _advanced view_ in ASIO4All (click the tool icon on the bottom right)
-1. Enable only the soundcard you want to use by clicking on the button next to its name
+1. Enable only the sound card you want to use by clicking on the button next to its name
-1. Open your soundcard inputs by clicking the _plus icon_ next to this soundcard
+1. Open your soundcard inputs by clicking the _plus icon_ next to this soundcard to show its inputs/outputs
 1. Now enable the correct inputs/outputs in the list under your soundcard and disable everything else

 **Hint:** Many internal sound cards are named Realtek High Definition Audio, Conexant or similar.
 Concerning the inputs/outputs: Headphones and speakers are often labeled as output and microphones as inputs or capture.
 Stereo Mix is usually not the input/output you search for, therefore you can switch it off, if you see it.